Start: 21st March 2018 - 6:00pm

-Do you aspire to be the next Julia Donaldson or Liz Pichon?
+Do you aspire to be the next Julia Donaldson or Suzanne Collins?

-This course welcomes writers at all stages in their writing.
-Whether you have an initial idea and want to know where to start, or have a full draft and need help with revising and making it the best it can possibly be, this is the course for you.
+The course has been designed to benefit authors at all stages of their writing journey, so whether you have an initial idea and want to know where to start, or have a full draft and need help with revising and making it the best it can possibly be, this is the course for you.

-- 12.5 hours of expert tutoring and advice from a combination of leading authors, illustrators and publishing industry professionals
+- 12.5 hours of expert tutoring and advice from a combination of leading authors and publishing industry professionals

 - Practical sessions with hands-on exercises based around your own writing